top of page

 Getting to the Maldives

-Arriving in the Maldives All international flights to the Maldives arrive at the Velana International Airport (MLE) on Hulhumalé, which is connected to the countries Capital, Malé via a bridge.
-Once you have landed and cleared passport control you will enter the open-air terminal and you will have the following options: Domestic Airline Flight, Sea Plane, Private Resort Speed Boat, Local Speed Boat, Local Ferry or a Bus or Taxi to your hotel in Male.
-You can find more information on flight connections, boat transfers, and visas on our Getting to the Maldives, and be sure to also be up to date with the latest Covid Restrictions in the Maldives.
+Arriving in the Maldives All international flights to the Maldives arrive at the Velana International Airport (MLE) on Hulhumalé, which is connected to the country's Capital, Malé via a bridge.
+Once you have landed and cleared passport control, you will enter the open-air terminal, and you will have the following options: Domestic Airline Flight, Sea Plane, Private Resort Speed Boat, Local Speed Boat, Local Ferry or a Bus or Taxi to your hotel in Male.
+You can find more information on flight connections, boat transfers, and visas on our Getting to the Maldives.

 You've seen images of the Maldives before: picture-perfect private homes hung above azure blue waters, alabaster white sand beaches, and stunning sunsets that fall below the horizon.
 The Maldives' beautiful grandeur is amazing to witness, something that cannot be fully appreciated until one is there in person.
 A question that we are always asked is: Where is the Maldives?

 The Maldives is located in the Indian Ocean between the Arabian and Indian Sub continents, approximately 750km southwest of Sri Lanka.
-Getting there and staying in this tropical paradise, is easy with all flights into the Country flying into the Velana Internation Airport (MLE) in Malé.
+Getting there and staying in this tropical paradise is easy, with all flights into the Country flying into the Velana International Airport (MLE) in Malé.

 Seen as a favourite destination not only for honeymooners seeking privacy as well as adventurers seeking to explore the abundance of marine life in the area, the Maldives has it all!
 The resorts in this region are magnificent, ranging from underwater hotels to overwater bungalows to stunning resorts, and the local islands are a slow-paced, cheaper way to peel back a layer and discover the real Maldives.